 I used White Lightening to give this a really good clean.
 Its surprising how dirty used furniture gets!
-This particular Dixie Belle product isn't available to purchase in the UK but there is a great alternative here.
 I then gave it a light sand with 80 grit sandpaper.
 This helps to get break through the existing finish (in this case varnish) of the piece and gives the paint something to grip to.
 There were some dings and marks from previous use which is consistent with pre-loved furniture.
 In this case I didn't fill them or cover them up because I wanted a worn feel to the final finish.
 I removed the existing handles and filled the holes as I planned on using other handles.

 Now for the best part...paint!
 I started out by mixing the colour Holy Guacamole with Sea Spray until I had a thick paste.
 This is the bit that creates the texture.I used a chip brush to stipple the mixture on, concentrating on the areas where i knew I would want texture.